 String Lake

 We started at String Lake.
 There were people swimming and kayaking in the main portion of the lake, so we didn’t spend much time there.
-As you move further away from the trailhead, String Lake has some lovely views.
+As we moved away from the trailhead, String Lake had some lovely views.

 String Lake